mengstr/mengstr.github.io/content/post/Associate_dig_files_with_Digital_on_macOS.md

 Normally a script/shell file can't be associated to an extension in macOS.
 To solve this I make a small "app" using the built-in Automator application and have that run a script that runs Digital.

+> Please note that these intructions assume that you have installed the Digital "jar" file in /Applications/Digital If you're having it somewhere else you need to adjust the Automator code. ==

 **1 Run Automator (cmd-space and type automator)**

 **2 Click on “New Document” and choose “Application”**